Linda Hendrickson

 Learn about this list and sign up at Janis Saunders' web site, www.weavershand.com.
 This site is a wonderful resource for information about both tablet weaving, ply-split braiding, kumihimo, and other textile arts, and has links to many other sites.

-Articles, Books, and DVDs about Tablet Weaving
+Articles and Books about Tablet Weaving

 by Peter Collingwood: